 The New Dawn podcast is an initiative of the Race and Capitalism project.
-This project is led by CSRPC Faculty Director and Professor of Political Science Michael C. Dawson.
-The project team also includes Megan Ming Francis (University of Washington), Tianna Paschel (University of California-Berkeley), and Keeanga-Yamahtta Taylor (Princeton University).
+This project is co-led by CSRPC Faculty Director and Professor of Political Science Michael C. Dawson and Assistant Professor in the Department of Political Science at the University of Washington Megan Ming Francis.

 Episode One: The Gentlemen from MIT

 Michael C. Dawson, Director of the Center for the Study of Race, Politics, and Culture at the University of Chicago, in conversation with J. Phillip Thompson, Professor of Urban Planning, and Jason Jackson, Lecturer in the Department of Urban Planning at the Massachusetts Institute of Technology, covering the aftermath of the 2016 Presidential election and its relationship to race and capitalism.

 Episode Two - Dark Times & Black Workers

 Michael C. Dawson discusses the state of black workers and unions with Dr. Steven Pitts, Associate Chair of the U.C.
 Berkeley Labor Center.

 Episode Three - Black History: Fighting Selective Amnesia About Race and Capitalism